Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Mia wants to assess the staff and asks them to make an Old Fashioned.

-This time they could mix properly but the drinks they made are still bad.
+This time, they could mix properly, but the drinks they made were still bad.

 They are trained to make them correctly.